crunchysteve/PedalBoardController/README.md

 ## Introduction
 The purpose of this project is to develop a guitar effects pedal switcher that brings the advantages of a multi effects unit to an array of discrete effects pedals, which any guitarist will tell you, sound better than most multifx systems.
-Lets not have that argument here &smile; Suffice to say, the primary disadvantage of a selection of custom effects pedals is a spasmodic dance when switching them in and out.
+Lets not have that argument here U+1F605 Suffice to say, the primary disadvantage of a selection of custom effects pedals is a spasmodic dance when switching them in and out.
 The primaray advantage of a multi effect unit is being able to tap an **up** or a **down** button to run through a list of presets.
 This project aims to allow you to build a 2 path by 4 slot matrix switcher that brings the multi effects advantage to a custom pedal board of "hand chosen" "squash boxes."